 “These guys won’t know for 15, 20, maybe 30 years if this exposure is actually fatal,” said McKinley.
 “Throughout my career, I’ve worked with people who have died from asbestos and it’s a horrible, horrible, miserable disease.”

-Australia has a history of asbestos and mesothelioma.
+Australia has a history of mesothelioma and asbestos.
 A 2016 study linked asbestos insulation to an increase in Australian mesothelioma cases.
 Although 25,000 Australians die from rare cancers like mesothelioma each year, it’s home to one of the highest overall cancer survival rates in the world.

 Australian mesothelioma survivors like Galy Vee are optimistic about the situation.
 Vee thinks the country needs to pull together to ban asbestos.
 She was exposed as a teenager working with her father at a dry cleaning factory.